-The Peachtree Road Farmers Market aims to provide and grow community.
-The following programs help us meet the needs of our community and expand the growing local food movement.
+The Peachtree Road Farmers Market aims to provide a place where our customers can reconnect with the food that they eat.
+The following programs help us meet the needs of our farming community and expand the growing local food movement.

 Meals on Wheels:

-Each week Meals on Wheels Atlanta helps the market buy the leftover produce from the market farmers.
-Approximately 150 lbs. of food is purchased each Saturday and then distributed to Meals on Wheels recipients –whole and fresh as an additional food source.
+Each week Meals on Wheels Atlanta purchases leftover produce from the market farmers.
+Approximately 125 lbs. of food is gathered each Saturday and then distributed to Meals on Wheels recipients –whole and fresh as an additional food source.
 This program helps reduce food waste and ensures that our community members who are most at risk receive the nutrition they need.
+In 2017, more than 4,000 pounds of fresh produce were delivered in the meals provided to senior citizens in the Atlanta area.
+The farmers received more than $8,000 in direct sales from this program.
 If you’d like to support this program, please make a donation through our website and add the note “MOW.”

 Fruit Trees for Farmers:

 Investment in the future is an important pillar of how we operate our market.
 We know our shoppers want more locally grown fruit, and our farmers are willing to invest the 2-4 years to grow it.
 PRFM bridges the gap by purchasing fruit trees and berry bushes for our farmers who own their land and can demonstrate an orchard plan.
-In 2016, the market invested over $8,000 in fruit trees and bushes through the ALFI Fruit Tree Sale.
 If you’d like to support this program, please make a donation through our website and add the note “fruit trees.”

 At the farmers market, one thing that we have found to be an incredible selling point is the quality of the food.
 There is no better way to communicate this than to engage shoppers in hands-on, experiential learning.
 Markets have historically achieved this through food samples in the hopes of getting shoppers to taste the difference in quality.
 Nourish takes the effectiveness of offering samples and transforms it into an interactive, on-site cooking experience where shoppers can learn how to create meals using market produce.
-It offers market outreach coordinators an opportunity to have an in-depth learning experience to create engaging food demonstrations at their markets.
 The course walks participants through methods of preparing food that are best suited for farmers markets and emphasizes meal preparation that is seasonal and local.
-This educational opportunity is presented in partnership with The Georgia Farmers Market Association.
+This educational opportunity is presented in partnership with The Georgia Farmers Market Association and AREACH.
+During the 12 weeks of our Nourish outreach program, 12 teens from the Atlanta area will shop with a professional chef at our market and work to develop a dish on the spot using only farmers market ingredients and a basic pantry and then teach the dish to the public as part of our regular chef demo series.
+The program is called "How to Cook Without a Recipe" and aims to teach basic culinary skills that will allow market shoppers to feel more comfortable using produce from Georgia's sustainable farms while teaching valuable life skills to our youth to connect them back to the roots of the food production system.

 The Market also provides ongoing educational sessions to our market vendors at no cost in areas such as: marketing, social media, sales, financial practices, licenses, basic website design and customer service.